Ace-D-Portgas/Ecommerce-sales-insight/README.md

  * Enhanced data analysis and understanding
  * Improved decision-making through comprehensive dashboards
  * Increased efficiency in data cleaning and transformation
+ * Top as well as bottom selling products can be identified by Profit, Sales by State and category